allie/sweepy/README.md

 ## To do
 * Allow custom field size and mine count
-* Add some status text when changing options
 * Persist options
 * Add persistent high scores
 * Add WRAPFIELD mode